datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

 that can be recomputed quickly, but need to actually share datasets with data, including the annexed contents.

+Let's say you'd like to share your complete ``DataLad-101`` dataset with a friend overseas.
+After all you know about DataLad, you'd like to let more people know about its capabilities.
+You and your friend, however, do not have access to the same computational infrastructure, and there are also many annexed files, e.g., the PDFs in your dataset, that you'd like your friend to have but that can't be simply computed.

-In these cases, the two approaches above do not suffice.
+In these cases, the two approaches you already know about do not suffice.
+What you'd like to do, though, is to provide your friend with a GitHub URL to install from *and* successfully run :command:`datalad get`, just as for example with the ``longnow`` podcasts.
 What you would need to do to share a dataset (e.g., via GitHub) and make a :command:`datalad get` on annexed contents work, is to configure an external resource that holds your annexed data contents and that can be